ashuk1109/Flutter_BitcoinTicker_App/README.md

 3. Feel free to post any issues (if found) or PR (Pull Requests) in this repository.

 <br><br>
-For any help ragarding getting started with Flutter, view the [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.
+For any help regarding getting started with Flutter, view the [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.